SPICE: A Synergistic, Precise, Iterative, and Customizable Image Editing Workflow: Overview of Results

 \paragraph{Handling Challenging Edits.} In \cref{app:challenging-examples}, we show that our workflow outperforms baselines on challenging examples from two other popular benchmarks (Emu Edit and MagicBrush).
-On the challenging examples, our workflow also outperforms SeedEdit \cite{shi2024seededitalignimageregeneration}, a latest commercial baseline from Doubao AI.
+On the challenging examples, our workflow also outperforms GPT-4o, Gemini 2.0 Flash, and SeedEdit \cite{shi2024seededitalignimageregeneration} (a recent mask-based commercial baseline from Doubao AI).

 \paragraph{Ablation Study.} While FLUX.1 [dev] is a strong image generation backbone, we demonstrate that our workflow outperforms the backbone model FLUX.1 [dev] by an ablation study.
-Also, we designed our workflow such that it mitigates many issues of the specialized inpainting model FLUX.1 [dev] Fill\footnote{\url{https://huggingface.co/black-forest-labs/FLUX.1-Fill-dev}}.
-Hence, the better performance of our workflow than baseline methods does not result from simply selecting a stronger backbone.
+Also, we designed our workflow such that it mitigates many issues of the specialized inpainting model FLUX.1 [dev] Fill.\footnote{\url{https://huggingface.co/black-forest-labs/FLUX.1-Fill-dev}} Hence, the better performance of our workflow than baseline methods does not result from simply selecting a stronger backbone.
 Results can be found in \cref{app:ablation-studies}.

 \paragraph{Minimal Burden on Users.} Despite the superior performance, our workflow imposes minimal burden on the users.
 While the users need to provide both the masks and the hints, the two inputs can be casually sketched, because our workflow is robust to missing details and inaccurate shapes.
-Examples of excellent editing results from simple user inputs are shown in \cref{fig:simple-editing}.
+Examples of excellent editing results from simple user inputs are shown in \cref{app:simple-inputs}.

+\paragraph{Image Editing Benchmarks.} Several datasets have been introduced for training and benchmarking image editing models, including EditBench~\cite{wang2023imagen}, MagicBrush~\cite{zhang2024magicbrush}, HQ-Edit~\cite{hui2024hqedithighqualitydatasetinstructionbased}, InstructPix2Pix~\cite{brooks2023instructpix2pix}, UltraEdit~\cite{zhao2024ultraedit}, Seed-Data-Edit~\cite{ge2024seeddataedittechnicalreporthybrid}, and EditEval~\cite{huang2024diffusion}.
+While dataset sizes have grown over time, the number of challenging test cases remains limited.
+Future benchmarks should prioritize difficult structural editing tasks, such as modifying object actions or layouts, rather than focusing primarily on simpler semantic edits like color or texture changes.